Igor Vysotsky: Boxing career

 His prime years were in the mid-1970s, by November 1975 Vysotsky has won 98 amateur fights against just 13 losses.
 All of his losses by that time have been against other Soviet fighters, he said.
 Curiosity of the situation in 1975, when he became the top-ranked heavyweight amateur boxer in the world acclaimed by AIBA, highly touted by the Western press, the signs in front of the Madison Square Garden all hailed his coming to the United States, but oddly enough, the Soviet boxing authorities named the #1 heavyweight boxer in the USSR Yevgeniy Gorstkov, who has met Vysotsky once and stopped him on cuts.
 Gorstkov modestly said his victory over Vysotsky was luck.
 "Anybody can win any given fight.
 This time, I just had the luck."
 And as Vysotsky never has been knocked down, but the Russians admit he has a tendency to cut.
 Both his eyes are surrounded by scar tissue, which some have suggested should be removed by surgery.
 But Gorstkov, a 25-year-old veteran with a 120–17 record in an eight-year career, is relatively unmarked.
 "Everybody has a different opinion about how to fight Vysotsky.
 But you have to see him to really know how to fight him," Gorstkov said.

 In June 1978, Muhammad Ali went on a ten-day to the Soviet Union.
 While there, he exhibited several rounds vis-à-vis Vysotsky.
 While watching the bout in retrospect Ali told Howard Cosell: "He hits real hard."

 Vysotsky's last fight was at the 1980 National Championships.
 He lost to Yevgeniy Gorstkov again due to a cut.
 After retirement Vysotsky worked as a coach and sport functionary, particularly as vice-president of the Boxing Federation of Moscow Oblast.

-After the retirement from competition, he established Yakov Vysotskiy Memorial annual open boxing memorial (to commemorate his father) at his hometown of Yagodnoye.
+After his retirement from competition, he established Yakov Vysotskiy Memorial annual open boxing memorial (to commemorate his father) at his hometown of Yagodnoye.